Aleksmarinov/Aleksmarinov/README.md

 I am currently studying:

-- Programming Advanced for QA with C#.
+- Programming Advanced and OOP for QA with C#.

 💻 I am currently seeking new opportunities to apply to my knowledge and seeking job in the QA Manual area.